shapesmusic/Shapes-Basics-Draft/notes.md

 **Notes**

 - Match a song with a shape on your own.
 Start by using a diagram, then use adjacent notes to fill in the shape.
+- I never quite do matching anchors on your own.
+How do I account for that?